grafana/agent/docs/sources/shared/flow/stability/experimental.md

 headless: true
 ---

 > **EXPERIMENTAL**: This is an [experimental][] component.
-Experimental components
+Experimental
-> are subject to breaking changes changes during development, and may be
+> components are subject to breaking changes changes during development, and
-> replaced with no equivalent replacement.
+> may be removed with no equivalent replacement.

 [experimental]: {{< relref "../../../operation-guide/_index.md#stability" >}}